-2. 1.7 million people sustain a TBI each year in the United States.
-By the numbers, every American has more than a 1:300 chance of sustaining a traumatic brain injury each year.
-(2)
+2. Each year, 2.8 million people are treated for TBI in a U.S. emergency department.1 By the numbers, every American has more than a 1:160 chance of sustaining a traumatic brain injury each year.

 5. Using a seatbelt and wearing a helmet are the best ways to prevent a TBI.

-6. Males are almost twice as likely as females to sustain a TBI.
+6. Males are almost twice as likely as females to sustain a TBI.1

 8. The area most often injured are the frontal lobes that control thinking and emotional regulation.